AmundRekve/Homelab-DAM/README.md

 A modern, lightweight VPN that allows secure remote access to the homelab from anywhere.
 Used to tunnel into the home network when away, giving full access to all internal services as if on the local network.

 Runs as a standalone LXC container on `pve`, outside of Kubernetes, for maximum reliability.

 ---

-### 🐄 Longhorn
-A cloud-native distributed block storage system for Kubernetes.
-Provides persistent storage for all stateful workloads in the cluster with built-in replication across nodes, snapshots, and backup support.

-Pod configuration can be found in the [`/kubernetes/longhorn`](./kubernetes/longhorn) directory.

----